doughodson/OpenEaaglesExamples/README.md

 Test Applications
 -----------------

-* testDafif -- tests DAFIF library
+* testDafif -- exercises DAFIF library capabilities

-* testEvents -- test of Component class send() functions
+* testEvents -- exercises Component class send() methods

-* testGraphics -- test of graphics framework
+* testGraphics -- exercises graphic class available in 'graphics' library
     1. Contains several test MFD pages with common background graphics
     2. Use 'n' and 'p' (next and previous) to move between pages
     3. OpenGL selection test: use cursor and left mouse button to select a graphic item.
 The selected item will flash.